-All competing and exhibition bands and their booster groups utilizing hotel accommodations for their stay during Bands of America Grand Nationals as well as Super Regional Championships at Indianapolis and St. Louis are required to make their hotel reservations through the Bands of America Housing Bureau.
-Competing and exhibition bands may use Ballad Health East Tennessee Housing Partners at the Johnson City Regional Championship.
-The BOA Housing Bureau has been set up to allow Music for All to:
+All competing and exhibition bands and their booster groups utilizing hotel accommodations for their stay during the following Bands of America Grand Championships events are required to make their hotel reservations through the BOA Housing Bureau.
+Bands that violate this policy will not be permitted to perform and forfeit all enrollment fees.